anitaprova/codepath-finalproject/README.md

-# Web Development Project 7 - Among Us
+# Web Development Project 7 - Joystick Junction Joystick

 Submitted by: Anita Prova

-This web app: You can add crewmates with unique details.
+This web app: You can add posts about games with unique details.

 Time spent: 5 hours spent in total